Raj9898/BlackJack_Simulator/README.md

 The entire library runs across three main scripts:
 1. blackjack_lib which supplies the necessary infrastructure and back-end functionality for Blackjack_Script_Sim
 2. blackjack_strats stores a system of rules to execute gambling strategies
-3. blackjack_game stores the Blackjack Game strucutre to simulate games according to strategies
+3. blackjack_game stores the Blackjack Game structure to simulate games according to strategies

-After a simulation (hand) is played, P&L is calculated and stored to generate plots for visual transperancy.
+After a simulation (hand) is played, P&L is calculated and stored to generate plots for visual transparency.
 Each plot on the graph represents the overall performance of a Player (strategy) over the course of multiple hands.

 ## Basic Rules of Blackjack
 These are the general rule of Blackjack as played across most real/virtual casinos throughout the world. <br/>